sherman205/sophiologi/src/content/about/index.md

 When I'm not working my brain, I'm usually outdoors, making my house beautiful, and traveling.
 I just love keeping busy and seeing new things.

-I'm not currently looking for any job opportunities, but feel free to reach out if you want to talk about a potential project or even just to say hi!
+I'm keeping my eyes peeled for an amazing job opportunity, so feel free to reach out if you want to talk about a job opening, potential project or even just to say hi!
 My inbox is always open — <strong>sherman205@gmail.com</strong>.